alsoknownasdrew/remote-ok-php/README.md

 ```

 `$client->positions()` will return an array of `Position` objects.
-By default Remoteok.io API responds with a list of job positions from the last 30 days, but you can pass an optional limit argument to `Client::positions()` method
+By default, Remoteok.io API responds with a list of job positions from the last 30 days, but you can pass an optional limit argument to `Client::positions()` method

 ```php
 $positions = $client->positions(5); // will return an array with the 5 most recent positions
 ```

-Lets take a look on what's inside the client response by taking the first position from the array:
+Let's take a look on what's inside the client response by taking the first position from the array:

 ```phph
 $position = $positions[0];